nestybox/sysbox-runc/README.md

 docker export $(docker create busybox) | tar -C rootfs -xvf -
 ```

-After a root filesystem is populated you just generate a system container spec in the
+After a root filesystem is populated you just generate a container spec in the
 format of a `config.json` file inside your bundle.  `sysvisor-runc` provides a `spec`
 command to generate a base template spec that you are then able to edit.
 To find features
 and documentation for fields in the spec please refer to the